mscook/SeqFindR/README.rst

     * A consensus directory containing *strain1.fa, strain2.fa and strain3.fa*
       (-m option)

-The toy assemblies and consesuses were generated such that:
+The toy assemblies and consensuses were generated such that:
     * **strain1** was missing: 70-shv86, 70-ctx143 and 70-aac3(IV)380 with
       mis-assembly of 70-aphA(1)1310 & 70-tem8674
     * **strain2** was missing: 70-oxa(7)295, 70-pse(4)348 70-ctx143,